dinesh-jonnalagadda/8-x-8-multiplier-using-dadda-algorithm/README.md

-# 8 x 8 Multiplier Design using Dadda Algorithm - Low Power , High speed , Area efficient
+# 8 x 8 Multiplier Design using Dadda Algorithm - Low Power , High speed , Area efficient : RTL -> GDSll

-A high-speed, area-efficient hardware multiplier designed using the Dadda reduction tree, implemented and synthesized in Cadence RTL-to-GDS flow as part of a semi-custom VLSI design project.

-   📌 This project implements and analyzes an optimized 8-bit Dadda multiplier with synthesis reports for Area, Timing, and Power.
+## Introduction

+This project implements an 8-bit Dadda multiplier, a high-speed hardware multiplication architecture used in modern digital and VLSI systems.
+The Dadda algorithm reduces partial products in a structured and optimized manner, requiring fewer adders than Wallace tree multipliers while maintaining similar performance.
+This makes it a highly efficient choice for ASIC and FPGA arithmetic designs.

+The design is written in Verilog and follows a semi-custom VLSI flow, including simulation, synthesis, and analysis of timing, power, and area using Cadence tools.
+The goal of this project is to achieve a compact, fast, and power-efficient multiplier architecture suitable for integration into processors, DSP units, and high-performance embedded systems.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------